aisingapore/ai-practitioner-handbook/book/6-modelling/model-reproducibility.md

 are working as expected.
 Write unit tests with random input data running through the API call (ie. a single step of gradient descent).

-To reduce the risk of API calls breaking, you can version the libraries used eg. create a software enviroment with specific and static dependency versions recorded down in a requirements file.
+To reduce the risk of API calls breaking, you can version the libraries used; eg. create a software enviroment with specific and static dependency versions recorded in a requirements file.

 #### b.
 Algorithmic correctness